Vince Coleman (baseball): St. Louis Cardinals

 As the leadoff hitter for St. Louis, Coleman helped the team reach the 1985 playoffs.
 However, he suffered an injury prior to the fourth game of the National League Championship Series, when the automatic tarpaulin at Busch Stadium rolled over his leg during routine stretching exercises.
 The injury sidelined him for the rest of the postseason, and the Cardinals eventually lost a seven-game World Series to Kansas City.
 Following the season, Coleman became the fourth-ever unanimous selection for the NL Rookie of the Year Award.

 In 1985, Coleman declared, "I don't know nothin' about him.
 Why are you asking me about Jackie Robinson?"
 Responding to Coleman, Rachel Robinson, Jackie Robinson's widow said, "I hope somehow he'll learn and be embarrassed by his own ignorance."

 Coleman compiled the best season of his major league career in 1987, when he posted a .289 batting average and a .363 on-base percentage while totaling 180 hits, 109 stolen bases, and 121 runs scored.
 He stole second and third base in the same inning 13 times that year.
 Coleman played in the World Series that year, the only one he would appear in.
 He batted .143 while reaching base six times (four hits, two walks) and stealing six bases without being caught.
-In the field, he made two assists (i.e. throws to home from left field for outs), both coming in Game 7; he was the first outfielder to throw two runners out at the plate in one World Series game.
+In the field, he made two assists, both coming in Game 7; he was the first outfielder to throw two runners out at the plate in one World Series game.
 The Cardinals lost the Series in 7 games to the Minnesota Twins.

 In 1989, Coleman compiled a streak of 50 successful stolen bases without being caught stealing, before it was broken on July 28 when he was thrown out by Montreal Expos catcher Nelson Santovenia in a game at Olympic Stadium.